 The aims of the RIR initiative are to:

-- Nurturing talents and skills development of researchers and Catapult staff
+- Nurture the talents and skills development of both researchers and Catapult staff.

 Dr Daniel Oi: Satellite Quantum Key Distribution (2019-2023)

 Dr Daniel Oi is a Senior Lecturer specialising in Quantum Information at the University of Strathclyde.
 His research interests span fundamental aspects of quantum theory, quantum engineering, the theory of quantum computation, and quantum space science and technologies.

 Daniel worked as a Researcher in Residence at Satellite Applications Catapult to assist the translation of lab research into industrial practice at the early stages of quantum technology.
 Secure communication is vital and current public key encryption methods are under threat from quantum computation.
 By utilising the physics of light, quantum key distribution (QKD) can protect communication links against eavesdropping and computational attacks.
 However, QKD using optical fibre has limited range (a few 100 km at best).

 Satellites have been proposed as an alternate platform for securely connecting the world and satellite QKD (SatQKD) is now being developed.
 A key part the RiR work is to look at enabling wide-spread adoption of SatQKD technologies and services.
 This is through identifying a roadmap that charts the development of key components, capabilities, and implementations that establishes short-mid, and long-term prospects.